• Skip to primary navigation

 This post may contain affiliate links.
 This blog generates income via ads.

-This post was originally published on November 28, 2016 and was updated on September 6, 2020.
 This beer braised pot roast recipe is the ultimate in reimagined comfort food.
 Perfectly seared beef roast is cooked low and slow with beer, onions, garlic, and fresh herbs.
-It’s a simple dinner that is impressively flavorful!
+The result is a fall-apart tender, melt-in-your mouth dinner recipe that is impressively flavorful and delightfully simple!

 A white china plate is filled with beer braised beef roast, mashed potatoes, and green beans.
 The plate sits on a textured grey backdrop.

 There’s nothing quite like a dinner of pot roast.
 So classic, so comforting.
-This one is something special with a luxurious gravy made from craft beer and beef stock.
-Aromatics like garlic cloves and fresh herbs provide so much flavor in this delicious dish!
 Serve with a side of buttery mashed potatoes and garlicky green beans for the perfect Sunday supper!

 An overhead shot of a white plate filled with beer braised beef roast, buttery mashed potatoes, and sautéed green beans.
 The beef is covered in a pan sauce.
 There is a white and blue checkered napkin next to the plate.